Resources

 (231) 779-9494, ext.
 2006

 The FOC is required to periodically review an order’s child support provisions, including health care.
 Clients are welcome to submit a CHILD SUPPORT REVIEW REQUEST and if eligible, the FOC will review the child support provisions of that case.
 If it is found that a change is warranted, the FOC will ask the court to modify the order (see Modification of a Support Order).
 As part of this periodic support review, the FOC may request information, such as a parent’s earnings, details of any dependent health care coverage available as a benefit of employment, specifics about a tax refund, and job or education history.
 The court can also order an evaluation of the current order’s support.
-If either party disagrees with the result of the child support review, they are welcome to file an OBJECTION TO CHILD SUPPORT REVIEW.
+If either party disagrees with the result of the child support review, they are welcome to file an OBJECTION TO CHILD SUPPORT REVIEW and a referee hearing will be scheduled.

 Threshold for the Friend of the Court to Modify the Support Order